Spade-and-Archer/UltimateFightARR/README.md

 - I want to add better handling of problem downloads, detecting that a download has failed and trying again with another torrent.

+- I want to add a proper database so that it can track what it's downloaded based on things other than folder name.
+Because that's hacky even for me.